Rescue Puppies…

 Show the pets at your local shelter or rescue group that you care by donating time, money or supplies like pet food, leashes, beds and toys.
 Call the shelter to see what supplies or services are needed most.
 Even the smallest effort can make a difference.

-And really — REALLY — consider adopting an adult dog!
+And really — REALLY — consider adopting a rescue puppy or adult dog!

 – Brian Alan Burhoe